-In other words, one can compute $h_{top}(\phi)$ by taking the supremum over all submanifolds $Y$.
-On the other hand, the categorical entropy of $\phi$ cares only about the exact Lagrangian submanifolds, and the other submanifolds cannot affect categorical entropy.
+On the other hand, the categorical entropy of \(\phi\) is only influenced by exact Lagrangian submanifolds; other submanifolds do not contribute to the categorical entropy.

-As a counterpart of the exponential growth rate of $\vol\left(\phi^n(Y)\right)$, we define another entropy which is called {\em barcode entropy}.
-We note that the notion of barcode entropy is a slight modification of {\em relative barcode entropy} defined in \cite{Cineli-Erman-Ginzburg}.
-By definition, barcode entropy is not an invariant of the dynamical system $(W, \phi)$, but it is an invariant of $(W,\phi,L_1,L_2)$ where $L_i$ is a Lagrangian submanifold of $W$.
-Let $h_{bar}(\phi;L_1,L_2)$ denote the barcode entropy for $(W, \phi, L_1, L_2)$.
-For the details, see Section \ref{section barcode entropy}.
-Then, we prove Proposition \ref{prop barcode}.
+As a counterpart to the exponential growth rate of \(\vol\left(\phi^n(Y)\right)\), we define another entropy, called {\em barcode entropy}.
+This notion is a slight modification of the {\em relative barcode entropy} introduced in \cite{Cineli-Erman-Ginzburg}.
+By definition, barcode entropy is not an invariant of the dynamical system \((W, \phi)\) but rather an invariant of \((W, \phi, L_1, L_2)\), where \(L_1\) and \(L_2\) are Lagrangian submanifolds of \(W\).
+We denote the barcode entropy for \((W, \phi, L_1, L_2)\) by \(h_{bar}(\phi; L_1, L_2)\).
+For details, see Section \ref{section barcode entropy}.